 People in Arizona are guilty of influencing a witness when:

 - they threaten or offer a benefit to a witness,

 - such person is called as a witness in an official proceeding (usually via a subpoena), and

-- they make their threat or offering with the intent to influence the testimony of that person or persuade the witness to not testify.i
+- they make their threat or offering to influence that person’s testimony or persuade the witness not to testify.i

 For purposes of this statute, “official proceeding” means a proceeding heard before any legislative, judicial, administrative, or other governmental agency or official authorized to hear evidence under oath.
 Examples include:

 - a proceeding in front of the Arizona Supreme Court,

 - state or county judicial proceedings,

 - hearings held in front of police officers/law enforcement personnel to determine whether or not to issue a search warrant.

 2. Are there defenses to charges brought under ARS 13-2802?